09. Single table analysis

 - Run queries against the table

-- Wait for next metrics collection cycle (60s default)
+- Wait for next metrics collection cycle (table stats collect every 30s by default)

 Size metrics don't match pg_relation_size